exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### General Script Options Parsing
 `feat~general-script-options-parsing~1`

-Script Options must be parsed according to syntax definition.
+Script Options must be parsed according to a given syntax definition.
 Developers can add additional Options in an easy and consistent way.

 Needs: req